A developer has officially transferred 102 acres of land back to the Snuneymuxw First Nation at a ceremony Thursday.

 “We’re going to continue working together moving forward to make Sandstone a reality and bring much-needed housing and importantly much-needed economic and business opportunities to the Mid-Island region as well,” said Desjardins.

-The company wants to rezone its land this coming summer and if given the green light, Seacliffe says it will give a further 25 acres to Snuneymuxw with an option to buy an additional 150 acres.
+The company wants to rezone its land this coming summer and if given the green light, Seacliff says it will give a further 25 acres to Snuneymuxw with an option to buy an additional 150 acres.